Dystopian Literature, Adventure, Literary Fiction, Coming-of-Age

 This isn't Gilligan's Island.
 It's not even Lost.
 Jack's wildly superstitious and violent group of boys, who are willing to kill one of their own with their hands and teeth, is as far from ideal, or utopian, as you can get.
 In our book, that makes this dystopian literature.
 (Can't get enough dystopia?
 Check out George Orwell's 1984 and Aldous Huxley's Brave New World.)

-Lord of the Flies is also an adventure, as we see how well (or how poorly) the lads survive on their own.
+This also isn't Treasure Island.
+Sure, Lord of the Flies is an adventure, as we see how well (or how poorly) the kids survive on their own.
 But despite its focus on suspense and physical danger, Lord of the Flies is not the rollicking kind of adventure narrative that you get in, say, Treasure Island.
-Nope, Lord of the Flies is much more preoccupied with its subtle commentary on warfare and human nature than on the kids' day-to-day efforts to survive on an isolated island.
+Nope, Lord of the Flies is much more interested in subtle commentary on warfare and human nature than on the kids' day-to-day efforts to survive on an isolated island.

 This also isn't Survivor: Lord of the Flies.
 Jeff Probst isn't around to explain to us what challenges face Ralph, Piggy, or Simon, and people tend to get viciously murdered rather than voted off the island (even though Ralph does try to make it democratic).
 As such, it's an excellent example of literary fiction, a genre preoccupied more with characterization and symbolism than with plot or straight-out explanation.